Whilly — Getting Started

 Legacy .env detected warning each run whilly --config migrate

-Dashboard doesn’t render non-TTY stdout → auto-headless; run whilly in a real terminal, or pass --no-worktree to simplify
+Dashboard doesn’t render non-TTY stdout → auto-headless; run whilly in a real terminal.
+Workspace isolation is off by default since v3.3.0 (pass --workspace to opt in).

 Card doesn’t move gh auth refresh -s project (Projects scope) + whilly --ensure-board-statuses

-Windows: some hotkeys don’t work expected — q/d/l/t/h are POSIX-only; dashboard rendering still works
+Windows: some hotkeys don’t work expected — the TUI key listener is POSIX-first; dashboard rendering still works

 Task stuck “in_progress” across restarts whilly resets stale in_progress tasks automatically on start